apache/calcite-avatica/site/_docs/howto.md

 Tip: Push the git tag only after the staged nexus artifacts are promoted in the repository.
 This is because pushing the tag triggers Docker Hub to start building the docker images immediately and the build will pull in the promoted artifacts.
 If the artifacts are not yet available, the build on Docker Hub will fail.
+It's best to continue with the following steps after you have confirmed that the nexus artifacts were promoted properly.

+### Publishing directly in your environment:
 Copy the Git tag:

 {% highlight bash %}